 When you have booked a shipment, often you want to get it delivered as planned.
 Your customers rely on you and request your products arrive timely – and they won’t be happy if the products won’t arrive on time or are simply out of stock.
 At Twill, we are striving for delivering your cargo on time.
 However, delays can happen, and we know that this can be a huge challenge for many small and medium-sized business owners.

-So, why can your cargo get delayed, and how can you prevent your business from potential delays?
+So, why can your container get delayed, and how can you prevent your business from potential delays?
 Read our checklist to find out what might cause delay for your cargo and how you can prepare for it:

 1. The pandemic and the ever-changing customer habits